Salesforce

 Diagnosis: Is a missing neutral wire in the charging circuit causing my battery problems?

-If your Home Standby Generator was recently installed or is in the process of being installed and the control panel is displaying “Charger Warning”, or “Charger Missing AC”, or you are experiencing problems charging your battery or a dead battery it may be due to a missing neutral wire for the battery charging circuit.
+If your Guardian series standby generator was recently installed or is in the process of being installed and the control panel is displaying “Charger Warning”, or “Charger Missing AC”, or you are experiencing problems charging your battery or a dead battery it may be due to a missing neutral wire for the battery charging circuit.

 To confirm see the following procedure.